Below are frequently asked questions for individuals visiting the Tenement Museum.

 Most tours are between one and two hours long.
 If you’d like to take more than one tour in a day, we recommend combining a building tour with a neighborhood walking tour and leaving 15 minutes between scheduled tours.
 All tickets are $30 per person, per tour.

 You can contact our call center for assistance at 1-877-975-3786.

 To enhance your experience, we recommend combining a building tour with a neighborhood walking tour after watching our film – available to view in our theater.
 We also have one of the most popular book/gift shops in NYC, so leave yourself time to browse and shop!

 Feel free to email us at [email protected] for local restaurant and “things to do” recommendations!

 Information for Families

-Please note: All visitors over the age of 12 attending tours inside the Tenement Museum’s historic buildings will need to show proof of full vaccination upon arrival.
+Note: All visitors attending tours inside the Tenement Museum’s historic buildings will need to show proof of full vaccination upon arrival, including children.